The Emperor's New Groove: Kingdom of the Sun

 Following the theatrical release of The Lion King (1994), Roger Allers was called into Thomas Schumacher's office to discuss his next project.
 Inside his office, Schumacher explained that Disney Feature Animation was interested in exploring ancient cultures for prospective film projects.
 He held three pictures representative of the Inca, Aztec, and Mayan cultures.
 Allers chose the Inca culture as he became intrigued with the visual possibilities of the Inca creation myth.
 Allers would base his story on Anthony Hope's adventure novel The Prisoner of Zenda.

 Alongside co-writer Matthew Jacobs, Allers formulated the idea for Kingdom of the Sun, in which development on the project began in 1994.
-Upon pitching the project to then-Disney CEO and chairman Michael Eisner, Allers recalled Eisner saying "It has all of the elements of a classic Disney film," and because of his directorial success on The Lion King that same year, Eisner allowed Allers to have free rein with both the casting and the storyline.
+Upon pitching the project to then-Disney CEO and chairman Michael Eisner, Allers recalled Eisner saying, "It has all of the elements of a classic Disney film", and because of his directorial success on The Lion King that same year, Eisner allowed Allers to have free rein with both the casting and the storyline.
 In January 1995, Variety reported that Allers was working on "an Inca-themed original story".
 In 1996, the production crew traveled to Machu Picchu in Peru, to study Inca artifacts and architecture, and the landscape this empire was created in.

 Kingdom of the Sun was to have been a tale of a greedy, selfish emperor (voiced by David Spade) who finds a peasant (voiced by Owen Wilson) who looks just like him; the emperor swaps places with the peasant to escape his boring life and have fun, much as in author Mark Twain's archetypal novel The Prince and the Pauper.
-However, the villainous witch Yzma (voiced by Eartha Kitt) has plans to summon Supay (the evil god of death), and destroy the sun so that she may become young and beautiful forever (the sun gives her wrinkles, so she surmises that living in a world of darkness would prevent her from aging).
-Discovering the switch between the prince and the peasant, Yzma turns the real emperor into a llama and threatens to reveal the pauper's identity unless he obeys her.
-During his time as the emperor and doing Yzma's orders, the pauper falls in love with the emperor's soon-to-be fiancée Nina who thinks he is the emperor who has changed his ways.
+The villainous witch Yzma (voiced by Eartha Kitt) has plans to summon Supay (the evil god of death), and destroy the sun so that she may become young and beautiful forever (the sun gives her wrinkles, so she surmises that living in a world of darkness would prevent her from aging).
+Discovering the switch between the prince and the peasant, Yzma turns the real emperor into a llama and threatens to reveal the peasant's identity unless he obeys her.
+During his time as the emperor and doing Yzma's orders, the peasant falls in love with the emperor's soon-to-be fiancée Nina, who thinks he is the emperor who has changed his ways.
 Meanwhile, the emperor-llama learns humility in his new form and even comes to love a female llama-herder named Mata (voiced by Laura Prepon).
 Together, the girl and the llama set out to undo the witch's plans.
-The book Reel Views 2 says the film would have been a "romantic comedy musical in the 'traditional' Disney style".
+Film critic James Berardinelli wrote that the film would have been a "romantic comedy musical in the 'traditional' Disney style".